jbcodeforce/redpanda-studies/docs/index.md

 ## Context

 * Companies are not happy to run Kafka, and when they have deep knowledge, they struggle with performance
-* Better hardware with more cache, NUMA architecture, faster drive SSD, cloud container and kbernetes.
+* Better hardware with more cache, NUMA architecture, faster drive SSD, cloud container and kubernetes.
 * RedPanda scales more easily and delivers consistently low latencies with a much lower hardware footprint, and with data safety.
 * To get strong guarantee in Kafka you need to flush message to disk, and it is too slow.
+It is possible to loose messages in Kafka as acknowlege is sent before the fsynch to disk is complete.

-Red Panda is a good fit for companies doing large scale data streaming without data loss and also in the use case of resource consumption reduction
+Red Panda is a good fit for companies doing large scale data streaming without data loss and also in the use case of resource consumption reduction: RedPanda helps reducing power consumption so better for the environment.

 ## Value Propositions

 * Kafka compatible cluster.
 C++ engine.
 * Single binary to deploy.
 No more zookeeper.
-It uses the Raft consensus algorithm internally.
+It uses the Raft consensus algorithm internally to manage broker cluster.
 * Up to 10x lower tail latencies and 6x faster Kafka transactions on fewer resources.
 * Zero data loss by default, highly available and predictable performance at scale
 * Limitless processing of both real-time and historical data through a single API.